darinz/ML/11_bandits/02_linear_bandits.md

 ---

 **Note**: This guide covers the fundamentals of linear bandits.
 For more advanced topics, see the sections on Contextual Bandits, Kernel Bandits, and Generalized Linear Bandits.

+## From Static Features to Dynamic Contexts

+We've now explored **linear bandits** - extending the bandit framework to handle structured action spaces where rewards are linear functions of arm features.
+We've seen how LinUCB and linear Thompson sampling can exploit arm similarities, how feature-based learning reduces sample complexity, and how these methods enable efficient learning in high-dimensional action spaces.

+However, while linear bandits leverage the structure of arm features, **real-world environments** are often dynamic and context-dependent.
+Consider an online advertising system where the effectiveness of an ad depends not just on the ad itself, but also on the user's current context - their demographics, browsing history, time of day, and other contextual factors.

+This motivates our exploration of **contextual bandits** - extending the bandit framework to handle dynamic contexts where the optimal action depends on the current state.
+We'll see how contextual UCB and contextual Thompson sampling adapt to changing environments, how personalization enables tailored decisions, and how these methods handle the complexity of real-world applications.

+The transition from linear to contextual bandits represents the bridge from static structure to dynamic adaptation - taking our understanding of feature-based learning and extending it to handle the temporal and contextual dynamics inherent in many real-world problems.

+In the next section, we'll explore contextual bandits, understanding how they adapt to changing contexts and enable personalized decision-making.

+---

+**Previous: [Classical Multi-Armed Bandits](01_classical_multi_armed_bandits.md)** - Understand the foundational framework for sequential decision making.

+**Next: [Contextual Bandits](03_contextual_bandits.md)** - Learn how to adapt to dynamic contexts and personalize decisions.